How to apply fake eyelashes like a makeup professional

 Learn how to master fake eyelashes with this step-by-step tutorial and product guide.

 That’s where fake eyelashes come in.
-They can help you achieve bigger, bolder (and more versatile) looks than mascara alone.
-The key is learning how to choose the best styles for your features and understanding how to apply these lashes properly.
+They can help achieve bigger, bolder and more versatile looks than mascara alone.
+The key is learning how to choose the best styles for one's features and understanding how to apply these lashes properly.

-Below, we'll cover how to pick the right falsies for you, how to put them on and how to remove them safely.
-Plus, makeup professionals reveal their favorite products - a great head start to a fabulous look.
+Below, learn about how to pick the right falsies, how to put them on and how to remove them safely.
+Plus, makeup professionals reveal their favorite products.
+Fake lashes are a great head start to a fabulous look.

-When determining which fake eyelashes to choose, you’ll want to consider your eye shape, face shape, preferred look and preferred type of lash.
+When determining which fake eyelashes to choose, consider eye shape, face shape, preferred look and preferred type of lash.

 Types of fake eyelashes include the following:

 - Strip lashes.
-These are the most common and easiest to work with.
-They’re also the most comparable to natural eyelashes, because they include a full strip of falsies that spans the entire length of your eye line.
-"They really deliver that full, dramatic lash finish and come in a range of styles depending on how big you want to go," says Neil Scibelli, a celebrity makeup artist based in New York City.2
+These lashes are the most common and easiest to work with.
+They're also the most comparable to natural eyelashes because they include a full strip of falsies that spans the entire length of the eye line.
+"They really deliver that full, dramatic lash finish and come in a range of styles depending on how big someone wants to go," says Neil Scibelli, a celebrity makeup artist based in New York City.

 - Eyelash extensions.
-If you want something that lasts several weeks, extensions can be applied by a professional in a salon using semipermanent glue.
-“There are still some concerns around getting them, like natural lashes falling out and allergic reactions, so be aware of all your options and address any concerns first,” Scibelli says.
+If someone wants lashes that last several weeks, a professional in a salon can apply eyelash extensions by using semipermanent glue.
+“There are still some concerns around getting them, like natural lashes falling out and allergic reactions, so be aware of all options and address any concerns first,” Scibelli adds.

 - Magnetic lashes.
 Among the more recent lash innovations, magnetic falsies use a magnetic band at the base of the lash (instead of glue) to connect the lashes together.
-"They're a great option, especially if you're allergic to traditional lash glue, but have a reputation for being less durable and less reliable," Scibelli says.
-"They can slip off and weigh down your natural lashes."
+"They're a great option, especially if someone is allergic to traditional lash glue, but have a reputation for being less durable and less reliable," Scibelli says.
+"They can slip off and weigh down natural lashes."

 Within each of these categories, there are also different colors, lengths, shapes and thicknesses.

-“If you’re new to false lashes, I would suggest starting with a natural-looking, lightweight pair and work your way into wearing bolder styles,” Scibelli says.
+“If someone is new to false lashes, I would suggest starting with a natural-looking, lightweight pair and working their way into wearing bolder styles,” Scibelli says.

 Fake lashes can also accentuate the eyes' existing shape.
-"They can lift eyes at the corners to create a more almond, cat-eye shape, or they can make your eyes appear rounder.
-You can also add clusters to the ends of the eyes for a more elongated look without having to wear a full strip," Scibelli notes.
+"They can seem to lift their eyes at the corners to create a more almond, cat-eye shape, or they can make their eyes appear rounder.
+Someone can also add clusters to the ends of their eyes for a more elongated look without having to wear a full strip," Scibelli notes.

 For gorgeous, longer-lasting falsies, follow these steps: